Luos-io/Documentation/src/pages/luos-technology/message/command.md

 All the types are listed in the [table summary](#types-and-units-table-summary) at the end of this page.

 ## Conversions

 As many units exist, many conversion functions are available.
-As a result, they follow a **logic naming rules** in order to easily find a desired function without having to search for it.
+As a result, they follow **logic naming rules** in order to quickly find the desired function without having to search for it.

 ### Unit conversions

-There are two types of unit conversion: in one way (OD type from desired unit), and in the other way (OD type to desired unit):
+There are two types of unit conversion: in one way (OD type from the desired unit), and in the other way (OD type to the desired unit):

  - **`from` conversion:** Converts a value with a defined unit into a desired OD type.
 Format:  `[type_var] = [type]From_[unit]([value])`
 ```c